wochanda/mapr-sandbox-generator/README.md

 By creating your sandbox in this way, you'll have a repeatable process that can be leveraged each time you come out with a new version of your software, or MapR releases a new version.

+###Step 0 - Pick an app name
+...and substitute this name anywhere you see MyAppName in these instructions.

 ###Step 1 - Get Packer
 [Packer](www.packer.io) is a useful tool for automating the process of creating VM images, and it's what we use at MapR to create our sandbox.
 To download and install it on a linux machine, do the following -